Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

 This choice of $S$ means that, if $y_0 \in F$ is fixed by some $s \in S$, then the germ of $t$ and $sus^{-1}$ agree at $y_0$.
 Thus, the tangent space to the embedded disc $\rho(U)(y_0)$ at $y_0$ is invariant under the action of $D\rho(s)_{y_0}$, for each $s \in S$, and the action of $S$ on the tangent space is by rotations.
 This observation will be useful to us as we study the structure of $F$.

 Consider now the orbits of the action of $S$ on $F$.
 These may be singletons, embedded circles on which $S$ acts by rotation, or copies of $\R$ on which $S$ acts by translation.
 The difficulty in this case is that, unlike in the higher dimensional case, $S$ is not compact, and orbits may not be compact.
 It is also not immediately evident that connected components of $F$ are either pointwise fixed or equal to orbits of $S$; one could in theory have a connected component of $F$ homeomorphic to $S^1$, but containing an orbit of $S$ homeomorphic to $\R$ together with a fixed point for $S$.
-To deal with this, we first enlarge $S$ to a subgroup of $\Diff^\infty_0(M)$ isomorphic to $\widetilde{\SL_+(2,\R)}$, the universal covering group of the identity component of $\SL(2, \R)$, and study its action.
+To deal with this, we enlarge $S$ to contain local elements of $\SL(2,\R)$.